Furloughing employees - FAQs for employers on the coronavirus job retention scheme

-How will employer contributions and top ups work going forward?
+How will employer contributions and top ups work?

-What contribution will we need to make when the scheme changes in August?
+What contribution will we need to make under the extended scheme?

 We can’t afford to make the minimum contribution required.
 What are our options?

 We agreed to top up salary to 100%.
-Do we need to continue this arrangement until the end of October?
+Do we need to continue this arrangement?

-No, but you may need a new or extended furlough agreement if you want to reduce furlough pay between now and October (depending on how the terms of the existing agreement were framed).
+No, but you may need a new or extended furlough agreement if you want to reduce furlough pay (depending on how the terms of the existing agreement were framed).

-Must we provide part-time work to all furloughed employees from 1 July?
+Must we provide part-time work to all furloughed employees?

 No, flexible furloughing is an option, but if you are not in a position to provide any work then you don’t need to do so.
-Employees can stay fully furloughed, but you’ll need to start contributing to the costs of this (see above).
+Employees can stay fully furloughed.

 It is also possible to rotate employees between full furlough and work, or to bring some employees back permanently while others stay on furlough (see above).
 Making decisions about who returns to work can be complicated and it is necessary to ensure you do so in a non-discriminatory way.